-Principle of Purpose Specification: Explain how the collection ties with the purpose of the underlying mission of the organization and its enabling authority.
+Principle of Purpose Specification: The collection ties with the purpose of the underlying mission of the organization and its enabling authority.

-Principle of Minimization: Is the information directly relevant and necessary to accomplish the specific purposes of the program?
+Principle of Minimization: The information is directly relevant and necessary to accomplish the specific purposes of the program.

-Principle of Individual Participation: Does the program, to the extent possible and practical, collect information directly from the individual?
+Principle of Individual Participation: The program, to the extent possible and practical, collects information directly from the individual.

-Principle of Data Quality and Integrity: Are there policies and procedures for VA to ensure that personally identifiable information is accurate, complete, and current?
+Principle of Data Quality and Integrity: VA policies and procedures must ensure that personally identifiable information is accurate, complete, and current.

-This question is related to privacy control AR-1, Governance and Privacy Program, and AR-2, Privacy Impact and Risk Assessment.
+This is related to privacy control AR-1, Governance and Privacy Program, and AR-2, Privacy Impact and Risk Assessment.